Kitware/CMake/Help/manual/ctest.1.rst

 .. option:: --test-load <level>

- While running tests in parallel (e.g. with ``-j``), try not to start tests when they may cause the CPU load to pass above a given threshold.
+ While running tests in parallel (e.g. with :option:`-j <ctest -j>`), try not to start tests when they may cause the CPU load to pass above a given threshold.

  When ``ctest`` is run as a `Dashboard Client`_ this sets the ``TestLoad`` option of the `CTest Test Step`_.